cdoublev/css/doc/parse/README.md

 # Parsing CSS

 This document provides an overview of parsing an input against a CSS grammar.
-Implementation details are purposely left undefined as much as possible.

 The input of the CSS parser can have different sources: